 To allow for holidays, we will not have Sunday School on certain Sundays.
 You can check our calendar here.

 The vision of Tapestry Community Church (TCC) is to live for the glory of Christ that the world may see our joyous hope as we love God, love people, and reach the world with the gospel.
-As a result, the goal for the TCC children’s ministry is to strive to offer a God glorifying, Bible saturated nursery for children up to 48 months old and Sunday School classes from PreK through Grade 12.
+As a result, the goal for the TCC children’s ministry is to strive to offer a God glorifying, Bible saturated Nursery and Sunday School classes.
 Our desire is that the children’s ministry will be a launching pad for nurturing the faith of the next generation.

 CHILDREN IN THE WORSHIP SERVICE